geoserver/geoserver.github.io/README.md

 3. Additional plugins are run:

    * jekyll-feed: generates an Atom feed of all the posts
+   * jekyll-sitemap: generates a sitemap of all the pages
    * jekyll-paginate: uses `_blog/index.html` as a template to generate `page2.html`, `page3.html`, ... `page80.html`

 4. At this point all the ``site.pages`` are created each containing: